-We are a community based specialist mental health service for children and young people who have a learning disability and are under 18 years old.
+We are a community based specialist mental health service in East and West Suffolk for children and young people who have a learning disability and are under 18 years old.
 We offer assessment and intervention for children and young people who have mental illness, and/or associated complex neurodevelopmental disorders, and present at high risk to yourself or others.

 When you are referred to the service, we meet with you and make suggestions as to how we can help you, or advise you if there are other services that could offer you the best support.
 In some cases we help you to access mainstream services in the first instance, or other more specialist services.

 We also look at your physical health and other social, educational and environmental factors that may be affecting you.
 This includes working with you and those who know you well to identify any aspects that may make you unsafe or feel unsafe.
 Throughout your assessment and the creation and review of your treatment plan, you and your family are involved, to ensure you have the help needed to sustain your recovery.